publishing.co.uk

 • Start at £10-£20/day and give each test 3-5 days before judging.

-• Target by interests (comparable authors, genre pages) and lookalikes of your email list — the most powerful audience you can build.
+• Target by interests (comparable authors, genre pages) and lookalikes of your email list — often one of the strongest audiences you can build.

 • Measure the right metric — cost-per-email-subscriber or cost-per-sale, not likes or reach.